Removes the entire tag set from the specified object. For more information about managing object tags, see Object Tagging .

 When using this action with an access point, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName -AccountId .s3-accesspoint.*Region* .amazonaws.com.
 When using this action with an access point through the Amazon Web Services SDKs, you provide the access point ARN in place of the bucket name.
 For more information about access point ARNs, see Using access points in the Amazon S3 User Guide .

-When using this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
+When you use this action with Amazon S3 on Outposts, you must direct requests to the S3 on Outposts hostname.
 The S3 on Outposts hostname takes the form `` AccessPointName -AccountId .*outpostID* .s3-outposts.*Region* .amazonaws.com`` .
-When using this action with S3 on Outposts through the Amazon Web Services SDKs, you provide the Outposts bucket ARN in place of the bucket name.
-For more information about S3 on Outposts ARNs, see Using Amazon S3 on Outposts in the Amazon S3 User Guide .
+When you use this action with S3 on Outposts through the Amazon Web Services SDKs, you provide the Outposts access point ARN in place of the bucket name.
+For more information about S3 on Outposts ARNs, see What is S3 on Outposts in the Amazon S3 User Guide .

 The key that identifies the object in the bucket from which to remove all tags.